Le Vieux Cordelier: Camille Desmoulins

-A French native born March 2, 1760, in Guise, France.
+Desmoulins was born 2 March 1760, in Guise in Northern France.
 Desmoulins' role as a journalist led him to the production of Le Vieux Cordelier.
-Desmoulins personally struggled in his attempts to become a lawyer; despite his acceptance in law school as well into parlement of Paris, Desmoulins found himself inadequate to continue his career as lawyer, primarily because of his unruly temper.
+He personally struggled in his attempts to become a lawyer; despite his acceptance in law school as well into the Parlement of Paris, Desmoulins found himself inadequate to continue his career as lawyer.
+His stammer and lack of connections to the Parisian legal community proved obstacles to success in this arena.
 Nevertheless, he still continued his struggle to contribute to a reconstructed government.
 As a Jacobin radical, Desmoulins was not the only one who contributed to these efforts.
-His close friends Maximilien Robespierre and Georges Danton played significant roles alongside him.
-This friendship lasted up until both Desmoulins and Danton (among fifteen other revolutionists), were put on trial for their contribution to the revolution, their executions exemplified the reign of terror tumbling down.
+His close friends Maximilien Robespierre, Pétion de Villeneuve and Georges Danton played significant roles alongside him.
+This friendship lasted up until both Desmoulins and Danton (among fifteen other revolutionists), were put on trial in early April 1794 for their alleged royalist tendencies, their executions exemplified the reign of terror tumbling down.

 Title

-The title of the Vieux Cordelier ("Old Cordelier") refers to the Cordeliers Club, an influential revolutionary society that, from its relatively moderate origins under Danton, had come to be associated with ultra-revolutionary factions – principally the followers of journalist Jacques René Hébert.
+The title of Le Vieux Cordelier ("The Old Cordelier") refers to the Cordeliers Club, an influential revolutionary society that, from its relatively moderate origins under Danton, had come to be associated with ultra-revolutionary factions – principally the followers of journalist Jacques René Hébert.
 Desmoulins sought to ally his journal's arguments with the less extreme politics of the earlier, "old" Cordeliers, while simultaneously repudiating the violent, anti-religious Hébertists.
-In this goal, Desmoulins was supported by Maximilien Robespierre, who viewed the Vieux Cordeliers attacks on the Hébertists as an effective means of reducing the faction's power and popularity.
+In this goal, Desmoulins was supported by Robespierre, who viewed the Vieux Cordeliers attacks on the Hébertists as an effective means of reducing the faction's power and popularity.
 However, later numbers of the journal introduced criticisms of the Revolutionary Tribunal, the Committee of Public Safety, and Robespierre himself.